 Children's outreach at Carrickfergus Castle carpark, 1990's.

-Under the leadership of the first Pastor, Rev. John Paton (1977-1987), the young Church outgrew all of these and it was decided that a place we could call our own was needed.
+Under the leadership of the first Pastor, Rev. John Paton (1977-1987), the young Church outgrew all of the places it used and it was decided that a place we could call our own was needed.

 The building of our Church halls and offices, 1997.